maherkaz/500-2018/README.md

 ## The Course Syllabus and Schedule

 The course syllabus is available at https://thomaselove.github.io/500-syllabus/.
-It is a work in progress.
+It is basically complete now, but only touches on a piece of what's here on the site.

 The [course schedule](https://github.com/THOMASELOVE/500-2018/blob/master/SCHEDULE.md) is also available.
-The course begins on Thursday, 2018-01-18 at 8:30 AM.
+Again, the course begins on Thursday, 2018-01-18 at 8:30 AM.

 ## Key Links